LissouDev/buena/README.md

 ```

-This application uses [concurrently](https://www.npmjs.com/package/concurrently) to simultanously run backend and frontend.
+As the backend is not hosted (yet) it will not be possible to run simultanously frontend and backend without the .env file.

-To start the app, run the following command in the frontend folder:
+To start the app, run the following command in the frontend or backend folder:

 ```bash
 $ npm run start
 ```

+## In the Frontend

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The form is available at [http://localhost:3000/form/](http://localhost:3000/form/).

-## Deployment
+## In the Backend

-The app is hosted on AWS Amplify for demo purposes.
+Example of request: GET http://localhost:4000/api/users

 ## Unit tests for frontend and backend